willwade/ppmpredictor/README.md

 ### Spell Correction

-Build a spell checker with context awareness:
+Build a spell checker with context awareness (NB: Not really great at this):

 ```javascript
 const corrector = createErrorTolerantPredictor({